 It does not cover identification of breast cancer.
 Recognition and investigation of suspected cancer in primary care and referral to specialist services are covered in NICE’s quality standard for suspected cancer.

 In June 2016, this quality standard was updated in response to an annual review, which identified changes in the areas for improvement for this topic.
 For more information see update information.

 Keeping quality standards up to date

-We checked this quality standard in 2017 and minor changes were made to ensure consistency with the update to the advanced breast cancer source guideline.
-The source guidance on early and locally advanced breast cancer is currently being updated and we are assessing what changes will need to be made to the quality standard.
+We checked this quality standard in 2017.
+Minor changes were made to ensure consistency with the updated guidelines on advanced breast cancer (in 2017) and early and locally advanced breast cancer (in 2018).